Avad3/bookmarklets/README.md

 # bookmarklets
-a few bookmarklets that i made myself
+a colletion of bookmarklets that i made myself (will update if i get new ideas)